Mickey Thompson

 Thompson then turned to racing, winning many track and dragster championships.
 In the 1960s, he also entered cars at the Indianapolis 500.
 Later, he formed off-road racing sanctioning bodies SCORE International and Mickey Thompson Entertainment Group (MTEG).

 In 1988, Thompson and his wife Trudy were gunned down at their home in Bradbury, California.
-The crime remained unsolved until 2007, when a former business partner was convicted of having orchestrated the murders.
+The crime remained unsolved until 2007, when a former business partner was convicted of the murders.

 Early life

-On December 7, 1928 Thompson was born in Alhambra, California.
+On December 7, 1928, Thompson was born in Alhambra, California.
 Thompson's father was Captain Marion L. Thompson, a former police officer with Alhambra Police Department.
 Thompson's sister is Collene Thompson Campbell.

 Career

-In his early 20s, he worked as a pressman for the Los Angeles Times while pursuing a lifelong love of hot rodding.
+In his early 20s, Thompson worked as a pressman for the Los Angeles Times while pursuing hot rodding.
 He later became involved in the new sport of drag racing.
-Tireless and innovative, he found success as a championship driver and instinctive automotive technician.

 Over the course of his career, Thompson set more speed and endurance records than any other man in automotive history.
 He is credited with designing and building the first slingshot dragster, in 1954, moving the seat behind the rear axle to improve traction when existing racing tires proved unable to handle the output of increasingly powerful custom engines.
 This car, the Panorama City Special, debuted at the first NHRA U.S. Nationals at the Great Bend Municipal Airport in Great Bend, Kansas, in 1955.
 The car ultimately ran a best speed of 151.26 mph.
 A change so momentous would not happen again until Don Garlits introduced the rear-engined digger in 1971.
 Thompson also was noted for being the first manager of Lions Drag Strip in Wilmington, California, in 1955.

 Thompson collaborated with Fritz Voight on a 1958 twin-engined dragster.
 This car achieved a best speed of 294.117 mph.
 It provided lessons later applied to Challenger I. Determined to set a new land speed record, Thompson achieved fame when he drove his four-engined Challenger 1 at better than 400 mph in 1960 at the Bonneville Salt Flats, becoming the first American to break that barrier.